The Conservative Organizational Entrepreneur

 There are many different ways you might fund your activities.
 Among them:

-• door-to-door solicitation (used often and well by liberal groups)
+- Door-to-door solicitation (used often and well by leftist groups)

 None of these techniques is horribly difficult to learn, but most people have more native ability in some types than in others.

 Each type of fundraising is a different area of expertise.
 As in every other area of organization and communication technology, you can learn by personal experience, by observation, and by going to occasional training programs.
 Any group which neglects to train its staff and to prepare its members and donors to be more effective doesn’t deserve to succeed.

 The Leadership Institute primarily uses the first six listed types of fundraising.
 School registration fees are about one percent.
 More than 95% of our revenue, including contributions from personal solicitations, planned giving and grant applications, has come from donors who first contributed to my group through direct mail.

 Most groups raise most of their funds from donors who first gave through the mail.
 Most groups start off by hiring a direct mail consultant.
 That is not a bad thing, but it can be dangerous.
 My group usually has no direct mail consultant because I learned that technology while working for Richard Viguerie for seven years in the 1970s.